StealthBadger747/KubeNodeSmith/example-configs/README.md

   - `kubeNodeNamePrefix` keeps the Kubernetes node names stable.
   - `cpuCores`, `memoryMiB`, `architecture` define the node shape.
   - `tags` carry provider metadata.
   - `labels` are Kubernetes node labels to apply post-bootstrap.
+The scaler always stamps the pool label (`topology.kubenodesmith.io/pool`) with the node pool name, so you can omit it here.
 - `scaleUp` / `scaleDown` expose pacing knobs you can tune later.

 ## Future CRD Migration